nickfargo/state/src/root-state.coffee.md

 #### [change](#root-state--prototype--change)

+Attempts to execute a state **transition**.

 ###### SYNOPSIS

-Attempts to execute a state transition.
-Handles asynchronous transitions, generation of appropriate events, and construction of any necessary temporary virtual states.
-Respects guards supplied in both the origin and `target` states.
+A `change`/`go`/`be` operation conducts asynchronous transitions, generation of relevant transitional **events**, and construction of any necessary temporary **virtual states** for prototypal inheritors.

+Rules imposed by all **guards** held on both the origin and `target` states are respected, and if these are not satisfied the transition will be denied.

 ###### PARAMETERS